wizmer/spack/deploy/README.md

 pip install --force-reinstall -U .
 ```

-And you should have `spackd` available :
+And you should have `spackd` available:

 ```
 → spackd --help